How to Achieve Magnetic Stirrer Temperature Control

 - understanding probe temperature actual and set points

 - understanding over-temperature system shut-down

-When sample temperature control is critical with a hotplate magnetic stirrer one should rely solely on the set temperature for the hot plate.
+When sample temperature control is critical with a hotplate magnetic stirrer one should not rely solely on the set temperature for the hot plate.
 Think of it – that’s why meat thermometers are recommended when doing a roast to be sure it is at the correct temperature.
 For more on why it is important when using a hotplate magnetic stirrer read our post on how to use a Pt-100 temperature probe.